JaromirProchazka/quizGenerator/docs/SerializedDocs.md

 ## Database Schema

 The Quiz Generator uses a file-based storage system for quiz data.
-The schema consists of:
+The scheme consists of:

-The topics folder contains the styling and quiz visualization scripts.
+The topics folder contains styling and quiz visualization scripts.
 Further for each topic, there is a folder.
 Each folder containers an original notes file, the generated quiz file with the questions and answers and a serialized state file.

 ```
 .sources\